 Reduction of Polystyrene

-RIT Dining has minimized the use of polystyrene (Styrofoam) from our locations and have replaced it with recyclable containers made from polypropylene (number 5 plastic).
+RIT Dining has minimized the use of polystyrene (Styrofoam) from our locations and has replaced it with recyclable containers made from polypropylene (number 5 plastic).

 Reusable Mug Program

-Guests receive $.10 off any hot or cold beverage purchased at any dining location when they bring their own reusable cup/mug.
+Guests receive 10 cents off any hot or cold beverage purchased at any dining location when they bring their own reusable cup/mug.